4

 Model monitoring protects against the inevitable drift of ML models.
 And model evaluation in model monitoring is crucial to properly assessing your model’s performance.
 What are the general steps of model evaluation?
 That depends on the type of model being assessed.

-The foundation of model evaluation methods is knowing how to measure model performance.
-Typically, evaluation uses a set of “ground truth” data, which is either an annotated data set or live feedback from users.
-From there, the model is measured differently depending on its type.
-To illustrate these difference, we’ll examine two common types of models:
+The foundation of model evaluation methods is knowing how to measure model performance effectively.
+Typically, this process involves a set of “ground truth” data, such as an annotated dataset or live user feedback.
+From there, the appropriate evaluation function in AI is applied based on the type of model being assessed.
+To illustrate these differences, let’s explore two common types of models.

 Properly evaluating classification models relies on understanding a table known as a confusion matrix.
 This is a four-quadrant table with the following associated categories: